About Keyboard Input

 The SendInput function does not reset the keyboard's current state.
 Therefore, if the user has any keys pressed when you call this function, they might interfere with the events that this function generates.
 If you are concerned about possible interference, check the keyboard's state with the GetAsyncKeyState function and correct as necessary.

 A language is a natural language, such as English, French, and Japanese.
-A sublanguage is a variant of a natural language that is spoken in a specific geographical region, such as the English sublanguages spoken in Great Britain and the United States.
+A sublanguage is a variant of a natural language that is spoken in a specific geographical region, such as the English sublanguages spoken in the United Kingdom and the United States.
 Applications use values, called language identifiers, to uniquely identify languages and sublanguages.

 Applications typically use locales to set the language in which input and output is processed.
 Setting the locale for the keyboard, for example, affects the character values generated by the keyboard.
 Setting the locale for the display or printer affects the glyphs displayed or printed.
 Applications set the locale for a keyboard by loading and using keyboard layouts.
 They set the locale for a display or printer by selecting a font that supports the specified locale.